Packers' Jenkins, Tonyan, Watson coming off PUP list - WHIZ News

 GREEN BAY, Wis.
-(AP) — The Green Bay Packers are getting some good news on their collection of players coming back from knee injuries.
+(AP) — The Green Bay Packers received some good news on their collection of players coming back from knee injuries.

 Packers coach Matt LaFleur said Sunday that offensive lineman Elgton Jenkins, tight end Robert Tonyan and rookie wide receiver Christian Watson are coming off the physically unable to perform list.